8:30am Guadalupe Cafeteria opens. Final preparation for PWD!

 LUBRICATION – The wheels and axles may be lubricated with any lubricant desired.
 However, a car that is dripping any oil or excessive amounts of graphite on the track will be disqualified.
 No additional lubricant may be added after the race starts.
 If wheel or axle repairs are necessary during the race, the replacement part may be lubricated under the supervision of a race official.

-The Tiger Cub or Cub Scout is expected to race their car.
+CHECK-IN AND RACING – The Cub Scout is expected to race their car.
 If due to illness, they are unable to race their car, another scout (youth) may drive their car with the approval of the District Race Committee.